abd-dahan/CTF-writeups/TryHackMe/TeamCW/TeamCW.md

 ![robots.txt containing the username "dale"](./screenshots/5.png)

-### 2. Fuzzing the scripts directory
+### 2. Fuzzing the Scripts Directory

-Of the directories found, `/scripts/` is the most interesting `/images/` and `/assets/` are unlikely to hold anything actionable.
+Of the directories found, `/scripts/` is the most interesting.
+`/images/` and `/assets/` are unlikely to hold anything actionable.
 Fuzzing it directly: